Sudoite/ctf-writeups/README.md

 Here are some of my favorites:

-1. [Turtles](./CSAW2018/turtles) from CSAW 2018 -- an entertaining Objective-C exploit that makes use of heap exploitation, format string attacks, and a buffer overflow / ROP chain
+1. [Turtles](./CSAW2018/turtles) (CSAW 2018): an entertaining Objective-C exploit that makes use of heap exploitation, format string attacks, and a buffer overflow / ROP chain.

-2. [Leakless](./FireshellCTF2019/leakless) from Fireshell CTF 2019 -- a manual implementation of an attack that hijacks dynamic symbol resolution in Linux
+2. [Leakless](./FireshellCTF2019/leakless) (Fireshell CTF 2019): a manual implementation of an attack that hijacks dynamic symbol resolution in Linux.

-3. [Choose](./PicoCTF2017/final): the final challenge for PicoCTF2017, in which I independently discovered an approach for bypassing a stack canary using characteristics of memory alignment for C structs in the GCC compiler
+3. [Choose](./PicoCTF2017/final) (PicoCTF 2017 final challenge): I independently discovered a (possibly well-known) approach for bypassing a stack canary using characteristics of memory alignment for C structs in the GCC compiler.

-4. [ECC2](./PicoCTF2017/ECC2): an elliptic curve cryptography problem from PicoCTF 2017
+4. [ECC2](./PicoCTF2017/ECC2) (PicoCTF 2017): this solution to an elliptic curve cryptography problem uses the Pohlig-Hellman algorithm.

+5. [Silk Road I](./ASISCTF2019/silkroad) (ASIS CTF Quals 2019): an unintended solution to a ROP chain / reverse engineering problem involving a clever way to get a large value into the `rbx` register despite an apparent dearth of ROP gadgets containing `rbx`.
+That sets up a call to `read` and subsequent pivot to the `.bss` section to continue the ROP chain.

 ## By category and technique